CRM Software Development: Cost, Process & Features for 2026

 Basic CRMContact management, simple pipeline, tasks, email syncSmall teams starting from spreadsheets$5,000 – $10,000

-Standard CRMMultiple pipelines, automation, reporting, integrations, permissionsGrowing startups scaling sales ops$15,000 – $30,000
+Standard CRMMultiple pipelines, automation, reporting, integrations, and permissionsGrowing startups scaling sales ops$15,000 – $30,000

 Advanced / Custom CRMAutomation, custom workflows, and multi-role accessMid-size businesses with unique processes$40,000 – $80,000+